St Gabriel’s Day March 24th

 Today, is St Gabriel’s Day, or rather it was.
 Because the Church amalgamated the Archangel’s Celebration onto St. Michael’s Day, or Michaelmas on October 11th.
 It is now St Michael and the Archangels Day.
 You can read all about this in my post here.

-The Birth of Eve, supported by Angels Detail from The Creation and Fall of Man by Mariotto Albertinelli 1513-14
+The Birth of Eve, supported by Angels Detail from The Creation and Fall of Man by Mariotto Albertinelli 1513-14 Courtauld Gallery, photo K.Flude

 St Gabriel’s Day, the National Gallery, the Courtauld, Italian Food and Mrs Malaprop

 My interest in St Gabriel began when I was Course Director for the Road Scholar programme ‘London in Depth’.
-What I love about working for Road Scholar was the opportunity it gave me to spread my didactic wings.
+What I love about working for Road Scholar is the opportunity it gave me to spread my didactic wings.
 So, I could order a specialist to guide my group in the National Gallery or do it myself.
 I chose the vainglorious choice.
 But I loved standing in front of a painting in the Sainsbury Wing talking about the renaissance development of perspective with a Giotto behind me, a Masaccio on the horizon and Duccio’s Annunciation in front of me.
 I created the narrative myself but what a thrill to speak about a painting with such, perhaps unjustified, confidence?
 I was a mere Archaeologist after all.

-I had.
-I have always had a bit of Mrs Malaprop in me.
-Named after a character in the Rivals by Sheridan.
-Shamed, but the worst of it, is that there are so many Italian Painters (and footballers for that matter) who sound like food.
-And the fear of repeating that faux pas, lives with me, to this day, whenever I go with a group to any Stately Home, not only will there be a Canaletto, but also there is bound to be a Panini.
-When I tell me group ‘Look at the Panini’ I have a moment’s fear that I have surely got it wrong again!
+Shamed, but the worst of it is that there are so many Italian Painters (and footballers for that matter) who sound like food.
+And the fear of repeating that faux pas, lives with me.
+Whenever I go with a group to any Stately Home, not only will there be a Canaletto or two, but also there is bound to be several Paninis.
+When I tell my group ‘Look at the Panini’ I feel a momentary shudder of fear: can he really be called Panini?

 Virgin and Child’.
-Parmigianino.around 1527-28
+Parmigianino .around 1527-28

-So, yesterday, I was in the Courtauld, enjoying the pictures, the old rooms of the Royal Academy and photographing paintings.
+So, On March 24th 2025 I was in the Courtauld, enjoying the pictures, the old rooms of the Royal Academy and photographing paintings.
 Looking for something for St Gabriel’s Day or anything else that might be useful for the Almanac of the Past?
 Out of the corner of my eye, in a Renaissance room, I spotted a painting that seemed out of place.
 A stunning painting but the woman looked modern or at least 19th Century, and the colour palette very subdued and certainly not like most Great Masters.
 I looked at the label ‘Virgin and Child’.
 Parmigianino.
 Whose real name turns out to be Mazzola.
 I rest my case.

 It’s a great gallery!
 Do visit.